gypgypgyp/gop2p-vault/README.md

 [upload]: File stored with key 48a5d2f0dff82506c5df4e1199b4c0e21938cfd2
 ```

-There will be an encryped file under ./data directory.
+There will be an encryped file under ./data directory (with shard pathing).

 download file: